-If you have lost your timid cat, we have good news and bad news.
+If you have lost your cat, we have good news and bad news.

 The good news

-Frightened cats rarely travel far from their home.
-Chances are that they’re hiding close by, possibly on your property.
+Cats rarely travel far from their home.
+Chances are that they’re hiding close by, possibly on your own property.

 Here, you will find detailed information on how to find them.
 It is based on up-to-date research on missing cat behaviour.